munificent/game-programming-patterns/book/spatial-partition.markdown

 ### A sheet of graph paper

-Here's the basic idea: imagine the entire field of battle.
+Imagine the entire field of battle.
 Now superimpose a grid of fixed-size squares onto it like a sheet of graph paper.
 Instead of storing our units in a single array, we put them in the cells of this grid.
 Each cell stores the list of units whose positions are within that cell's boundary.

 <img src="images/spatial-partition-grid.png" alt="A grid with Units occupying different cells.
 Some cells have multiple Units." />